softeng-team4/HikeTracker_04/retrospectives/retrospective_3.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

+  There are some tasks that actually spent time and the estimation is different.
+May think tasks are too complicated or too simple.

 - What lessons did you learn (both positive and negative) in this sprint?

+  Notifies the end of the development phase, is good for testing as quickly as possible.
+Contact testing in time with developing code changes is better to organize the entire user story

 - Which improvement goals set in the previous retrospective were you able to achieve?

+  Organized the estimation in a timely manner, and members discussed the interface and functions so that users have a better experience.

+  More scrum meeting makes the work connection between front and back ends smoother.
+Compared with the lag of the last test task, the task priority of development and testing and the notification in the scrum meeting make the test task well connected.

 - Which ones you were not able to achieve?
 Why?

+  The goal of the previous stage was fully achieved.
+Thanks for everyone's efforts

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+  A group task to improve user usability will help each user story link more in line with usability.

 > Propose one or two

 - One thing you are proud of as a Team!!

+   This sprint ended perfectly, all tasks and additional ideas were completed.
+After the development changes, the test modification is also rapid.